palm86/hex_flora/priv/specimens/melolobium_humile.md

 ### Distribution in the Hex

-Sandy flats in De Doorns Sandstone Fynbos.
+Sandy flats in lower De Doorns Sandstone Fynbos.
 Clay flats in De Doorns Renosterveld in upper valley.

 ### References